-UPDATE 2-Powerful Mexican oil workers' union boss steps down - local media
+UPDATE 3-Powerful Pemex union boss resigns amid graft charges in Mexico

-MEXICO CITY, Oct 16 (Reuters) - The longtime head of Mexico’s powerful oil workers union, Carlos Romero Deschamps, has resigned a day after the president hinted he should step down to face allegations of wrongdoing, Mexican media reported on Wednesday.
+MEXICO CITY, Oct 16 (Reuters) - The longtime head of Mexico’s powerful oil workers union, Carlos Romero Deschamps, has resigned, a ruling party federal lawmaker said on Wednesday, a day after the president hinted he should step down to face allegations of wrongdoing.

 President Andres Manuel Lopez Obrador this week said Romero Deschamps was under investigation, and on Wednesday revealed the union boss could face prosecution over two complaints filed against him.

-Along with “other people,” Romero Deschampos faces two complaints for “the crime of (financial) operations with funds of illegal origin,” according to information provided by the financial intelligence unit of Mexico’s finance ministry later on Wednesday.
+Along with “other people,” Romero Deschampos faces two complaints for “the crime of (financial) operations with funds of illegal origin,” according to information provided by the financial intelligence unit of Mexico’s finance ministry.

 Earlier this year, sources said the attorney general’s office had accused the union leader and several relatives of illicit enrichment and money laundering.